The therapists at the Manhattan Center for CBT include psychologists, postdoctoral fellows, and clinical externs.

 Dr. Pavony specializes in cognitive-behavioral therapy for the treatment of depression, OCD and other anxiety disorders, and is certified in Cognitive Processing Therapy for PTSD.
 She utilizes Dialectical Behavior Therapy (DBT) skills to address eating disorders, social phobias, and interpersonal conflicts.
 She takes an individually-tailored and collaborative approach in her work with adolescents, adults, and couples, and has further clinical interests in life transitions and identity struggles.

 Dr. Greene has been invited to speak about his research in the United States, Europe, and Asia.
-He is also a teacher of Mindfulness-Based Stress Reduction (MBSR), a program developed by Jon Kabat-Zinn and colleagues at the University of Massachusetts Medical School.
-MBSR is based on the ancient practice of meditation, and has been demonstrated to be effective for people struggling with anxiety, chronic pain, hypertension, and other medical disorders.
+He is a certified meditation instructor and a teacher of Mindfulness-Based Stress Reduction (MBSR), a program developed by Jon Kabat-Zinn and colleagues at the University of Massachusetts Medical School.
+MBSR is based on the ancient practice of meditation and has been demonstrated to be effective for people struggling with anxiety, chronic pain, hypertension, and other medical disorders.